urostripunovic/share-recipes-now-backend/public/Backend.md

     - lite mer research här igen så implementationen funkar
 - One for a user to view their user info, saved recipes, created recipes and comments **auth**
 - One to create the user
+    - try rendering a image.
+    - ensure that images are of the right type. ✅
-    - kolla om username redan finns samt att email redan också finns
+    - kolla om username redan finns samt att email redan också finns ✅
-    - kolla om password är tillräckligt stark
+    - kolla om password är tillräckligt stark ✅
+    - kolla även hur man skall lägga till en bild, allt i ett? ✅
 - One to save the recipes **auth** ✅
     - get saved, post saved, delete saved ✅
     - Fix the saved recipe as well so that one can only save one recipe and not multiple ✅